 On March 2, 1824, a fire destroyed the main arsenal forcing the armory to use the building housing the chapel for other uses.
 Over the next several years, Episcopalians worshiped at several locations, including the Methodist church, the parish house of the first church and the old courthouse.

 On October 28, 1838, the son of Col. Lee, the Rev. Henry W. Lee, took charge of the fledgling congregation.
 Following his first service, the new rector called a meeting, and the parish was reorganized on a permanent basis.
 The new wardens and vestrymen ‘voted to retain the name by which the society had hitherto been known, Christ Church.’

-In 1839, property at the corner of State and Dwight Streets was purchased and the construction of a new church begun.
-Like the parochial churches of London built at that time, Christ Church was a long box like building with a square turreted cupola at one end and a portico at the entrance.
+In 1839, property at the corner of State and Dwight Streets was purchased and the construction of a new church began.
+Like the parochial churches of London built at that time, Christ Church was a long box-like building with a square turreted cupola at one end and a portico at the entrance.
 In 1851, the church was enlarged some 30 feet, which added 30 more pews to the existing 68.
 A chancel, vestry room and library were also added.